-Sheltered (retirement) housing is designed to offer a safe and secure environment for people aged over 65.
-In some cases we may be able to consider people for sheltered accommodation who are aged over 55 dependant on your support needs.
+Sheltered Housing is designed to offer a safe and secure environment for people aged over 65.
+However, we may be able to consider people who are aged over 55 dependant on your support needs.

-We have various types of sheltered (retirement) accommodation which include, in-house studio and 1 bedroom apartments, satellite 1 bedroom apartments and also 1 or 2 bedroom bungalows situated throughout the Borough.
-To be eligible for a 2 bedroom bungalow you would have to be assessed as having a medical need for a second bedroom, and this would be assessed by the Council's Independent Medical Adviser.
-Transfers can also take place within the sheltered housing schemes, to aid your support requirements
+We have various types of sheltered accommodation which include studio and one bedroom apartments within a in-house scheme, and also satellite bedsits,one bedroom apartments and a range of one and two bedroom bungalows situated throughout the borough of Brentwood.
+To be eligible for a two bedroom bungalow you would be recognised as having a medical need for a second bedroom, this would be assessed by the Council's independent medical adviser.

-Our properties provide you with the additional security that they are all connected to an alarm system should you ever need it, and this is monitored by the Scheme Manager.
-The Scheme Manager can also offer you the added reassurance of contacting you daily or as and when you feel you require this service.
 Your privacy and independence will always be respected and we will only enter your property by prior permission, or if we have good reason to be concerned about your welfare.
-We understand that sometimes you like to be alone and at other times you may want to be more sociable, and our sheltered properties give you that freedom.
+We understand sometimes you may like to be alone and at other times you may want to be more sociable, and our sheltered properties give you that freedom.